Cwmbran railway station: History

 Historically, a number of railway stations served Cwmbran.
-The first station was opened by the Monmouthshire Railway and Canal Company in July 1852.
-This closed on 11 March 1880 and a new station was opened on the same day by the Great Western Railway.
-The station was located on a spur which linked the Monmouthshire Railway with the Pontypool, Caerleon and Newport Railway.
-This closed to passengers on 30 April 1962 and to goods on 17 May 1965.
+The first station was opened by the Monmouthshire Railway and Canal Company in July 1852; this closed on 11 March 1880 and a new station was opened on the same day by the Great Western Railway.
+It was located on a spur which linked the Monmouthshire Railway with the Pontypool, Caerleon and Newport Railway.
+This was closed to passengers on 30 April 1962 and to goods on 17 May 1965.
 The first station, which had remained open for goods traffic, also closed on 17 May 1965.

 The Monmouthshire Railway line to Blaenavon ran to the west of the town.
 The section between Pontypool and Blaenavon closed to passengers 30 April 1962, the mineral branches followed on 7 April 1969 and the branch to Talywain on 3 May 1980.
 The section from Pontypool as far as Oakfield Siding near Cwmbran saw coal traffic until 1980.